 Similar to GUC’s current location, the new Operations Center will house engineering, human resources, finance, field and operations staff, and other related functions.
 The concept plan incorporates contemporary looks and natural screening for appealing aesthetics and a low impact on its surroundings.

 The Board of Commissioners authorized GUC to enter into a contract to purchase the land with certain contingencies for $3,750,000.00.
-GUC expects to be able to close on the property in 2017, but construction on the project will take place in phases that will extend beyond the current 5-year plan.
+GUC closed on the property in March, and anticipates the project will be complete in 2020.

 Ariel views of GUC's Operation Center during the Hurricane Floyd Flood event of 1999.